Dhananjaya-Kurukulasooriya/Terraform-labs/instructions/step1/step1.md

 You'd have:

-1. 📦 A network module to lay down your foundational network stuff like VPCs and subnets.
+1. 📦 A network module to lay down your foundational network stuff like VNets and subnets.
 2. 💻 A compute module that knows how to fire up a VM, letting you customize its size and even tell it what little "Hello World" script to run when it starts.

-Now, for your dev and prod environments, you simply call these modules, tweaking things like VM sizes or network rules as needed.
+Now, for your dev environments, you simply call these modules, tweaking things like VM sizes or network rules as needed.
 It's a super friendly way to see how modules keep your infrastructure neat, repeatable, and easy to manage, even for multi-tier applications! ✅

 ## 1.📁 Project Structure Setup

-### 1.1 🏗️ Create Project Directory
+### 1.1 🏗️ Create Project Directory Hierarchy.

-Create a new directory for your Terraform Azure VM project:
+In the terminal run the following command to create a new directory structure for your Terraform Azure VM project:

 ```bash
 #  Directory and file setup